shanecav84/rubocop-ordered_methods/README.md

 # RuboCop OrderedMethods

 Check that methods are defined alphabetically.
+Note [caveats](#caveats) for autocorrector.

 ```ruby
 # bad